All JPS schools move to virtual learning due to water issues

 District leaders said there will not be in-person learning on Tuesday.
 Families without devices can pick them up on Tuesday at each of the schools from 7:00 a.m. to 9:00 a.m.

 The district will serve breakfast at each school site from 7:00 a.m. to 9;00 a.m.
-Lunch will be served from 11:00 a.m. to 2:00 p.m.
-Locations will be announced Tuesday morning after schools are accessed for suitable water pressure for meal preparation.
+Lunch will be served from 11:00 a.m. to 2:00 p.m. with the exception of Forest Hill High School.
+Students who attend Forest Hill may eat lunch at the following school sites:

 We are closely monitoring the water conditions on a day-by-day basis at our schools while conferring with city officials to determine when scholars and staff can safely return for in-person learning.